JoseJulianMosqueraFuli/bookmarks/README.md

-# Bookmarks
+# Bookmarks Images Social Website

-This repository contains the code for a bookmarking application.
-That used Django Social Auth to add social authentication to your site using Facebook, Google, and Twitter.That run in development server with HTTPS on your local machine using Django Extensions.
+This repository contains the code for an image bookmarking application like a social website.
+That used Django Social Auth to add social authentication to your site using Facebook, Google, and Twitter.
+That runs in a development server with HTTPS on your local machine using Django Extensions.
 Customized the social authentication pipeline to create a user profile for new users automatically.

 ## Getting Started